How to make Word documents accessible

 A file name is the first piece of information most people will encounter when accessing or downloading your document.
 It also appears at the end of a folder path or web address (URL) when accessing the document online.

-When saving your document, the file name should:
+When saving your document, the file name should be:

 Example file name